The Geometry of the Wigner Caustic and a Decomposition of a Curve Into Parallel Arcs: Introduction

-Local properties of singularities of the Wigner caustic and affine equidistants were studied in many papers \cite{CDR1, DJRR1, DMR1, DR1, DRR1, GWZ1, JJR1, AH1}.
+Local properties of singularities of the Wigner caustic and affine equidistants were studied in many papers \cite{CDR1, DJRR1, DMR1, DR1, DRR1, GWZ1, JJR1, OH}.
 In this paper we study global properties of the Wigner caustic of a generic planar closed curve.
 In \cite{B1} Berry proved that if $\M$ is a convex curve, then generically the Wigner caustic is a parametrized connected curve with an odd number of cusp singularities and this number is not smaller than $3$.
 It is not true in general for any closed planar curve.
-If $\M$ is a parametrized closed curve with self-intersections or inflexion points then the Wigner caustic has at least two branches (smoothly parametrized components).
-The same holds for affine equidistants.
-We present the algorithm to describe the geometry of branches of the Wigner caustic and affine equidistants of a generic regular closed curve.
-In general the geometry of the Wigner caustic and affine equidistants of a regular closed curve is quite complicated (see Fig. \ref{FigIntro}).
+If $\M$ is a~parametrized closed curve with self-intersections or inflexion points then the Wigner caustic has at least two branches (smoothly parametrized components).
+We present a decomposition of a curve into parallel arcs and thanks to this decomposition we are able to describe the geometry of branches of the Wigner caustic.
+In general the geometry of the Wigner caustic of a regular closed curve is quite complicated (see Fig. \ref{FigIntro}).

 In Section \ref{SecGeneralProperties} we briefly sketch the known results on the Wigner caustic and affine equidistants.
-Then we proceed with the study of tangent lines and curvatures of affine equidistants and thanks to it we obtain many global results concerning properties of affine equidistants.
-Among other things we derive a formula for the number of their inflexion points, we prove that it is possible to reconstruct the original convex curve from any affine equidistants except the Wigner caustic and we show that any equidistant, except the Wigner caustic, (for a generic $\lambda$) of a generic closed convex curve has an even number of cusp singularities.

-In Section \ref{SecExistence} theorems on existence of singularities of affine equidistants and the Wigner caustic are proved and some applications are indicated.

 Section \ref{SectionAlgorithm} contains the algorithm to describe branches of the Wigner caustic and affine equidistants of any generic regular parameterized closed curve.
 Subsection \ref{SectionExample} provides an example of an application of this algorithm to a particular curve.